poweredgenl/smarthome/README.md

 ## Automations

+### Generic automations

-All automations below are the ones i have implemented in my home.
+Below are the ones i have implemented in my home.
 Those not related to security are uploaded as well.

-- Automated lights with sensors including day/night routines, mood scenes after sunset and vacation lights when the alarm is armed.
 - Realtime person tracking via Frigate NVR and Doubletake (check out https://github.com/jakowenko/double-take)
 - Home build wake up lights - Philips style - with Hue Bulbs and the HASS "next_alarm" sensor.
-- Bathroom humidity control with a standard HASS automation (lazy to migrate it to Node-Red)
+- Bathroom fan - when humidity is above a certain level.
-- Home Notfication system with Telegram and Alexa TTS (see section below on notifications/status requests)
 - Alarm system with sensors
 - Power monitoring everything / plugs / dimmers etc.
    - DSMR is reading the central p1 power monitor and gathers this in the HASS energy dashboard.